Generic Name: risperidone (injection) (ris PER i done)

 Risperdal Consta (risperidone) is an antipsychotic medication.
 It works by changing the effects of chemicals in the brain.

-Risperdal Consta is not for use in psychotic conditions related to dementia.
-Risperdal Consta may cause heart failure, sudden death, or pneumonia in older adults with dementia related conditions.
+Risperdal Consta is not approved for use in psychotic conditions related to dementia.
+Risperidone may increase the risk of death in older adults with dementia-related conditions.

 Before taking this medicine

-You should not use Risperdal Consta if you are allergic to risperidone.
+You should not be treated with Risperdal Consta if you are allergic to risperidone or paliperidone.

-To make sure Risperdal Consta is safe for you, tell your doctor if you have:
+To make sure Risperdal Consta is safe for you, tell your doctor if you have ever had:/p>

 liver or kidney disease;

-Some people with mental illnesses have thoughts about suicide.
-Your doctor will need to check your progress at regular visits while you are using Risperdal Consta.
+Some people with mental illness have thoughts about suicide.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 How is Risperdal Consta given?